-With origins from the mid-nineties in the vibrant art-punk/hardcore dominating the West Coast American/Canadian underground at the time (the first EP, “No Longer Stranger”, is the name of a track by hardcore band Universal Order of Armageddon), JJD followed a trajectory through to the revival of synth-based post-punk music just over a decade or so ago, which spawned a number of highly successful Canadian artists out of that scene.
+With origins from the mid-nineties in the vibrant art-punk/hardcore dominating the West Coast American/Canadian underground at the time (the first EP, No Longer Stranger, is the name of a track by hardcore band Universal Order of Armageddon), JJD followed a trajectory through to the revival of synth-based post-punk music just over a decade or so ago, which spawned a number of highly successful Canadian artists out of that scene.

 Soft Riot, coming from a more punk rock pedigree, often places more focus than the norm on his lyrical content, bringing in detailed pictures and sometimes even linear narrative storylines to subjects such as modern living, technology, surveillance, environment, overpopulation, enlightenment, life elsewhere, forewarning about catastrophic events, vain people in gyms, and not having enough time.
 The influences come less from other musical artists but more so from written fiction and film —a future predicted by fiction.

-Soft Riot has previously put out two other releases, the first being the “No Longer Stranger” EP on the Canadian label Panospria in early 2011.
+Soft Riot has previously put out two other releases, the first being the No Longer Stranger EP on the Canadian label Panospria in early 2011.
 Featuring a more subdued and esoteric sound, this release attracted attention from various points around the globe with little promotion.
-Catching the ears of the US label Volar Records (Fresh & Onlys, Digital Leather , and UK’s own Cold Pumas), this EP saw a re-release with a full vinyl treatment in January 2013, extended into an 8-track LP.
+This EP saw a re-release with a full vinyl treatment in January 2013, extended into an 8-track LP.
 This record contains a cover of “Electrolux” by Hoover; former Dischord Record artists from their 1994 debut (and only) album.
 The other release is 2012’s Another Drone In Your Head, a digital EP featuring remixes from a number of similarly minded artists.